-Hi, I am Shubham Jain, currently working as a Quant Researcher in Graviton Research Capital (a High-frequency trading firm).
+Hi, I am Shubham Jain, currently working as a Quant Researcher at Graviton Research Capital (a High-frequency trading firm).

-My academic journey has been through different schools.
-I started from a Hindi medium in a small town to the best english medium school in a city.
-My parents motivated me by setting an example of my cousin who studied at IIT Delhi.
-After completing high school, my interest in mathematics led me to decide to go for the JEE exam.
-My family shifted to a different city to prepare better with the full support of my parents.
-Fortunately, I cleared the JEE exam on the first attempt and decided to choose Electrical Engineering in IIT Kanpur.
+My academic journey has taken me through different schools.
+I started in a Hindi medium school in a small town and eventually moved to the best English medium school in the city.
+My parents motivated me by setting an example for my cousin who studied at IIT Delhi.
+After completing high school, my interest in mathematics led me to decide to take the JEE exam.

-Starting with the motivation to explore Computer science fields is primarily the number of opportunities at every level in both the corporate world and research fields.
+My motivation to explore the field of computer science primarily stems from the abundant opportunities it offers in both the corporate world and research fields.

-I took help from online sources for any doubts related to this course.
-I felt that it is essential to have a bit of theoretical knowledge about all the algorithms you will use in the future.
-My primary devotion in this preparation was to focus on the complexity analysis and why certain data structures are most efficient in solving a particular problem.
+I sought help from online sources for any doubts related to the course.
+I believe it is crucial to have theoretical knowledge about all the algorithms that one will use in the future.
+In my preparation, I emphasized understanding complexity analysis and why certain data structures are most efficient for solving specific problems.

-For practicing the placement preparation, I started with doing the programming section on various programming websites.
-In the initial phase of my preparation, I was doing topic-wise questions for each difficulty level in a good way, which helps in covering mostly used algorithms and data structures.
-While practicing questions for each topic, I also went through that topic from different sources on the internet.
+To practice for placement preparation, I started by solving programming sections on various programming websites.
+In the initial phase, I systematically tackled topic-wise questions at different difficulty levels, which helped me cover commonly used algorithms and data structures.
+While solving questions for each topic, I also referred to different sources on the internet.

-Along with the intense preparation, it is also essential to have a good habit of writing clean code to reduce the debugging time.
-Some companies also expect the candidate to write code on paper and present the clumsy coding style gives a negative impression.
+In addition to intense preparation, cultivating the habit of writing clean code is essential to reduce debugging time.
+Some companies also expect candidates to write code on paper, and presenting a messy coding style can create a negative impression.

-For the first slot on Day 1 for placement, I got shortlisted in 5 companies based on test performance.
-Every company had a rigorous process of interview rounds to make the final decision.
-I already had a priority list in my mind to invest those limited hours in each.
-At the end of all the interview slots, I got offers from multiple companies.
+For the first slot on Day 1 of the placement process, I was shortlisted by 5 companies based on my test performance.
+Each company had a rigorous interview process to make their final decision.
+With a priority list in mind, I allocated my limited hours to each company.
+At the end of all the interview slots, I received offers from multiple companies.

-Companies did not want to lose me, and hence they called me for a brief meeting and started bargaining.
-They were trying to convince me of the opportunities in their offer.
-I finally decided to choose Graviton’s offer as a Quant Researcher with some of my friends' help.
+The companies didn't want to lose me, so they called me for a brief meeting and started negotiating.
+They tried to convince me of the opportunities in their offers.
+With the help of my friends, I ultimately chose the offer from Graviton as a Quant Researcher.

-Machine learning is one of the hottest fields in computer science.
-Like every other field needs a foundation course to start with, I started with the introductory level Machine learning course offered in college.
-This course includes all the basic knowledge of widely used subdomains with a bit of theoretical backing.
-Solving regular assignments in an introductory course helps in getting to start with certain Machine learning-specific libraries.
-I also had a group project of elementary level, which gave me the whole idea of how a certain type of problem can be solved end-to-end and the practical difficulties that can come along with this.
+Machine learning is a highly sought-after field in computer science.
+Like any other field, it requires a foundation course to start with.
+I began with an introductory-level Machine Learning course offered at my college.
+This course provided a basic knowledge of widely used subdomains along with theoretical backing.
+Completing regular assignments in the course helped me familiarize myself with Machine Learning-specific libraries.
+Additionally, a group project at an elementary level gave me an idea of solving a specific problem end-to-end and the practical difficulties involved.

-These step by step learning can guide you to start working in a research field or a corporate firm.
-Now it’s the right time to approach professors for some research ideas or grabbing an internship in corporate firms.
-Gradually adding experiences in your way will help you get better in the machine learning domain.
-Finally, one last message - continuous learning and practice is the simple way to develop a long-term interest in programming.
+Following these step-by-step learning approaches can guide you towards working in a research field or a corporate firm.
+Now is the right time to approach professors for research ideas or secure internships in corporate firms.
+Gradually accumulating experiences will enhance your expertise in the machine learning domain.
+Finally, a last message: continuous learning and practice are the keys to developing a long-term interest in programming.